 Saskatoon dodgeball player

-WDF rules are also popular in other cities (like Regina!) so Saskatonians who have played this style elsewhere may feel more comfortable with these rules.
+WDBF rules are also popular in other cities (like Regina!) so Saskatonians who have played this style elsewhere may feel more comfortable with these rules.

 What’s different between WDF and rec league rules?